jpaine/yt-anchor-action/README.md

     ```
 #### Setup Workflow

-1. To update the github action to match Anchor password and email
+1. To update the github action to match Anchor password and email. ( On Mac, make sure that gnu-sed is installed and aliased )
     ```bash
       ./scripts/update-workflow.sh
     ```